CrazyBoy49z/MODX-plugins/ipLocate/readme.md

     ]]
 ```

-You can also set multiple locate options just separate them by `||` if you use multiple options then by default they output directly to placeholders.
+You can also set multiple locate options by separating them with `||` if you use multiple options then by default they output directly to placeholders.

 ```HTML
     // Defaults